bitfragment/notes/_proglang-notes/proglang-src-priestley_science_2010.md

 ---
-title: Priestley, A Science of Operations: Machines, Logic and the Invention of Programming (2010)
+title: 'Priestley, A Science of Operations: Machines, Logic and the Invention of Programming (2010)'
 type: src
 ---